Flores, Petén

 The old part of the city is located on an island on Lake Petén Itzá, connected to the mainland by a short causeway.
 On the mainland is the suburb Santa Elena and, to the West, the contiguous municipality of San Benito.
 The municipality of Flores also includes a wide swathe of rural territory stretching north from Lake Petén Itzá to the Mexican border.

+Flores is a major tourist destination in Guatemala, serving as a jumping-off point to Tikal and other Mayan ruins.

 History

 In Pre-Columbian times, Flores was the Maya city of Nojpetén.